10 ITIL best practices to implement in 2025

 Designating clear objectives in ITIL necessitates understanding your organization's mission and vision, and translating these into specific, measurable, achievable, relevant, and time-bound (SMART) goals.
 It’s vital to engage stakeholders from various departments to gather their input, verifying that these objectives support broader business needs.

-Once goals are established, it’s crucial to communicate them effectively across the company.
+Once your goals have been established, it’s crucial to communicate them effectively across the company.
 This involves creating a detailed plan that outlines the steps needed to achieve the objectives, assigns responsibilities, and sets clear timelines.
-Don’t forget to engage in regular monitoring and reporting to keep the goals on track and to make necessary adjustments.
+Don’t forget to engage in regular monitoring and reporting to keep the goals on track and to make necessary adjustments over time.

 2. Streamline service desk

 Effective collaboration is vital for streamlining service desk processes.
 For instance, establishing clear channels for communication between the service desk, other IT teams, and business units ensures that information flows smoothly and that issues are resolved collaboratively.
-Implementing ITIL’s service level management helps manage expectations with stakeholders as well, verifying that service desk performance aligns with agreed-upon service levels.
+Implementing ITIL’s service level management (SLM) helps manage expectations with stakeholders as well, verifying that service desk performance aligns with agreed-upon standards.

-Moreover, it’s paramount that service desk agents continuously receive training and development opportunities.
+Moreover, it’s paramount that service desk agents receive continuous training and development opportunities.
 Regular training sessions on ITIL processes, new technologies, and soft skills, such as communication and problem-solving, equip teams to handle a wide range of issues effectively.
-Cross-training staff in different areas of technical services can also create a more versatile team capable of addressing various incidents without unnecessary escalations.
+Cross-training staff in different areas can also create a more versatile team capable of addressing various incidents without unnecessary escalations.

 3. Streamlining incident management

 Continuous improvement is another key aspect of optimizing incident management.
-Conducting regular reviews and post-incident analysis helps identify the root causes of incidents and areas for process improvement.
-Utilizing reporting and analytics tools can also help measure incident management performance through KPIs such as resolution times, incident volumes, and user satisfaction.
+Conducting regular reviews and post-incident analyses help identify the root causes of incidents and areas for process improvement.
+Utilizing reporting and analytics tools also serves to measure incident management performance through key performance indicators (KPIs) such as resolution times, incident volumes, and user satisfaction.

 4. Understand the importance of ITIL

-Effective communication concerning the importance of ITIL involves linking its benefits directly to an IT team's daily responsibilities.
+Effective communication about the importance of ITIL involves linking its benefits directly to your IT team's daily responsibilities.
 Be sure to clearly explain how adopting ITIL processes can make their work easier, more structured, and more efficient.
-Business leaders might highlight specific advantages such as reduced downtime, faster incident resolution, and improved service delivery.
 It can also be beneficial to involve team members in the process of implementing ITIL practices, seeking their feedback to foster an enhanced sense of ownership.

 5. Consolidate incident & requests into one place

 Consolidating all IT-related efforts typically necessitates leveraging a unified service management tool.
-A comprehensive ITSM platform that integrates incident management and request fulfillment verifies all incidents and requests are captured and tracked in one centralized location.
-These softwares should support automated workflows, categorization, and prioritization, allowing for efficient handling of different types of tickets.
+A comprehensive ITSM platform that integrates incident management and request fulfillment verifies that all incidents and requests are captured and tracked in one centralized location.
+This software should support automated workflows, categorization, and prioritization, allowing for efficient handling of different types of tickets.

 6. Integrate with other ITIL tools

-A company’s integrations are typically centered around the aforementioned ITSM solution, branching out from this foundation.
+A company’s integrations are generally centered around the aforementioned ITSM solution, then branching out from this foundation.
 The chosen platform should offer robust APIs and connectors that enable interoperability between different systems used within the organization.
-For instance, connecting incident management, change management, and configuration management tools ensures that changes and incidents are tracked against configuration items (CIs) in the CMDB.
+For instance, connecting incident management, change management, and configuration management tools ensure that changes and incidents are tracked against configuration items (CIs) in the configuration management database (CMDB).

 7. Offer self service options

 Another key self-service option is the knowledge base, which houses a repository of articles, FAQs, and guides.
 By employing this powerful resource, companies allow users to easily search to find solutions to common problems, access step-by-step instructions, and learn about best practices.
-A well-maintained knowledge base can significantly reduce the number of incidents reported to the service desk by enabling users to resolve issues independently.
+Only one out of every five organizations reports experiencing the expected return on investment (ROI) from their IT self-service expenditures, suggesting ample room for improvement in this area.

 8. Proactively identify risks and take preventive actions

-Preemptively identifying and preventing risks in ITIL involves adopting a systematic approach to risk management.
+Preemptively identifying and preventing threats in ITIL involves adopting a systematic approach to risk management.
 For instance, regular risk assessments are a key component of the continual service improvement process.
 This involves identifying potential risks across various IT services, analyzing their potential impact, and prioritizing them based on their likelihood and severity.
-Utilizing frameworks such as SWOT or PESTLE (political, economic, social, technological, legal, environmental) analysis can help in thoroughly evaluating both internal and external factors that could pose risks.

 Instituting robust change management procedures is another crucial practice for proactively mitigating risks.
-By assessing the potential risks associated with adjustments before implementation, organizations can prevent incidents and disruptions.
+By assessing the potential threats associated with adjustments before their implementation, organizations can prevent incidents before they affect their services.
 This requires conducting thorough impact assessments, creating detailed risk mitigation plans, and ensuring all stakeholders are prepared for the change.

 9. Leverage AI and automation

-Again, incident management processes are prime candidates for benefitting from AI-powered tools and automation.
-AI-driven chatbots allow for the automated handling of routine inquiries and initial incident logging, while AI-based algorithms can categorize and prioritize incidents based on predefined criteria.
-Additionally, automated workflows can facilitate the distribution of tickets to the appropriate resolution teams, reducing resolution times and enhancing overall service delivery.
+One area of ITIL that is a prime candidate to benefit from the use of AI-powered tools and automation is incident management.
+Intelligent chatbots allow for the automated handling of routine inquiries and initial incident logging, while AI-based algorithms can categorize and prioritize incidents based on predefined criteria.
+Automated workflows also serve to facilitate the distribution of tickets to the appropriate resolution teams, thereby reducing resolution times and enhancing overall service delivery.

 Even more, AI-powered analytics can analyze large volumes of incident data to identify root causes of recurring issues.
 This proactive approach enables IT teams to address potential problems before they escalate into major incidents.
-Similarly, predictive analytics can forecast future incidents based on historical data, allowing for preventive measures to be implemented.
+It’s predicted that 70% of businesses will implement structured automation within ITSM by next year, up from only 20% in 2021.

 10. Continually monitor key metrics for continuous improvement

-Additionally, automated monitoring and reporting solutions eliminate the need for manual data collection, reducing the risk of errors and ensuring that data is up-to-date.
+Furthermore, automated monitoring and reporting solutions eliminate the need for manual data collection, which minimizes the risk of errors and ensures that data is up-to-date.
 These can be used in conjunction with visualization tools, such as charts and graphs, to help stakeholders easily interpret KPI data and identify trends.
 Many businesses also utilize automated alerts that immediately notify them of any deviations from expected performance, empowering them to address potential problems promptly.

 Where can ITIL best practices be implemented?

-ITIL’s wide-ranging and versatile framework allows it to be used across the entire landscape of a company’s IT operations, verifying that no area of technical services is overlooked.
-Here, it’s important not only to establish these guidelines, but ensure they’re effectively communicated to all relevant stakeholders to ensure that everybody is on the same page.
+ITIL’s wide-ranging and versatile framework allows it to be used across the entire IT landscape, verifying that no area of technical services is overlooked.
+Here, it’s important to not only establish these guidelines, but ensure they’re effectively communicated to all relevant stakeholders to verify that everybody is on the same page.

 Incident management

 Incident management in ITIL begins with setting up a standardized procedure for incident reporting, where all disruptions are captured through a centralized service desk.
 This ensures that no incident is overlooked and that all relevant information is collected from the start.
-These platforms typically offer the ability to categorize and prioritize disruptions based on their impact and urgency, facilitating efficient resource allocation and verifying that critical issues are addressed first.
+Only 45% of businesses currently have an incident response plan in place, suggesting that ITIL practices can provide your organization with a significant leg up on the competition.

 Problem management